Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 This procedure changes the credential for liquid-cooled EX cabinet chassis controllers and node controller (BMCs) used by CSM services after the CECs have been set to a new global default credential.

-**`NOTE`** This procedure does not provision Slingshot switch BMCs (`RouterBMCs`).
-Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
-To update Slingshot switch BMCs, refer to "Change Rosetta Login and Redfish API Credentials" in the `Slingshot Operations Guide (> 1.6.0)`.
+**`NOTE`** This procedure does not provision HPE Slingshot switch BMCs (`RouterBMCs`).
+HPE Slingshot switch BMC default credentials must be changed using the procedures in the HPE Slingshot product documentation.
+To update HPE Slingshot switch BMCs, refer to "Change HPE Slingshot switch login and Redfish API credentials" in the *HPE Slingshot Installation Guide for CSM (S-9004)*.

 This procedure provisions only the default Redfish `root` account passwords.
 It does not modify Redfish accounts that have been added after an initial system installation.